kurtjd/neorv32-rs/embassy-neorv32/README.md

 Additionally, async and blocking traits from [embedded-hal](https://crates.io/crates/embedded-hal) are implemented where appropriate.

-## Overview
+## Support
-NEORV32 is actively being developed and occasionally breaking changes are introduced (such as peripheral register interfaces changing).
-This HAL will try to keep up-to-date with these changes, but may not always support the latest and greatest.

-At this time, the HAL currently supports the following peripherals and features for NEORV32 `v1.12.6`:
+The HAL currently supports the following peripherals and features:

-## Peripherals Currently Supported
+### Peripherals
 - SPI
 - TWI
 - GPIO